Small school. Big vision.

 - Transportation provided within Minneapolis, Brooklyn Center, Brooklyn Park and certain communities on the borderline of these communities (contact school to confirm if transportation is provided for your address).

 Participation in the arts strengthens students’ skills needed to succeed academically and in life:

 - Self discipline

-Friendship Academy of the Arts was founded in 2010 and is authorized by Minneapolis Public Schools.
-For more information, please contact Friendship Academy or Minneapolis Public Schools:
+Friendship Academy of the Arts was founded in 2001 and is authorized by Pillsbury United Communities.
+For more information, please contact Friendship Academy or Office of Public Charter Schools: